Rumor says cold calling is dead, and prospects are fed up with it.

 Remember that your prospect is an individual, not just another number in a long line of leads.

 You must be aware of how the players watch replays of their games or matches to see how they did?
 Well, you should start doing the same.
 Record all your calls and when you are available, introspect what chances you might want to do.

-- What about the calls where you didn’t do so good?
+- What about the calls where you didn’t do well?
 These hold even greater value.
 By figuring out what didn’t quite work, you can improve on your process and begin making more sales through your cold calls.

-Maybe the process has changed over these years but the essence of connecting people to sell your solution is still there.
+Maybe the process has changed over these years, but the essence of connecting people to sell your solution is still there.

-With the coming of new technologies like conversation intelligence, you want to make use of it.
-If you record your cold calling activities and learn from it, check out Convin which helps you understand your cold calling and close more deals, every single day.
+If you wish to record your cold calling activities and learn from them, check out Convin, which helps you analyze your cold calls and close more deals faster.
+Try Now!